414owen/Brainfuck-Interpreter/README.md

 ### Unresolvable?
 * Fix input requiring a newline character to register.
 (This is difficult, as reading input one character at a time requires switching
-the console to 'raw'mode, as opposed to 'cooked' (line-by line) mode.
+the console to 'raw' mode, as opposed to 'cooked' (line-by line) mode.
 There is
 no cross-platform way of doing this, hence it is not supported by Java or Scala,
 and I won't be implementing it for brainfuck.)